 Measuring your results

 No marketing plan is complete without measuring the impact of your efforts.
-When you set your goals, you also need to set corresponding measurements to see if what you do, is actually making a difference, or at least moving the needle in the right direction.
+When you set your goals, you also need to set corresponding measurements to see if what you do is actually making a difference, or at least moving the needle in the right direction.

-It’s time to implement your plan
+It’s time to implement your vacation rental marketing plan

 Start implementing and measuring your marketing efforts and continue to tweak your plan, and your hard work will soon pay off!
 Good luck!